Mobilization/2015.mobilization.pl/README.md

 ```

 ##### And one more thing you should know about the images
 You don't need to download images everytime you sync json files.
 If a field (i.e. `img_url`) refers to the same filename you'd already downloaded then you can be sure the image has not been changed.
-Everytime we update an image, we change its filename.
+Everytime we update an image its filename is changed as well.

 ## How to install 2015.mobilization.pl locally